Woodland wildflowers flourish thanks to project

 This stems from the fact that most woodland wildflowers like semi-shaded conditions: not too dark, but sheltered, humid and not overgrown.
 100 years ago our few Manx woodlands were just like this.
 While we have increased woodland cover from less than 1% of the Island to nearly 10% in the past century, our woodlands are much darker places and many wildflowers like the field rose and the three nerved sandwort have gone extinct on the Island.
 Many others such as wood melick, wood fescue and wood vetch are on the verge of Island extinction.

 Wood Vetch has declined from dozens of plants just 30 years ago to fewer than 10 now

 What have we done about it?

-By 2015 we had started creating a bespoke habitat for our rare native plants south of Ramsey and by 2016 our first rare 10 species we had carefully grown from seeds and cuttings started to be planted.
+By 2015, we had started creating a bespoke habitat for our rare native plants south of Ramsey.
+By 2016, our first 10 rare species, which we had carefully grown from seeds and cuttings, started to be planted.
 Three years later, the first of our seedlings have grown to small plants and are rapidly spreading in ideal conditions.